mbolters/Project2/README.md

 - Sequelize ORM
 - GET/POST Routes
 - Heroku Deployment
-- One new library, package, or tech (Materialize can count?)
+- One new library, package, or tech
 - MVC Paradigm
         MVC stands for Model — View — Controller.
 It allows a coder to factor out the various components of an application and more easily update them.
 The MVC allows the programmer to create barriers to organize the code allowing a programmer to compartmentalize functionality.